-The school provides a limited plan that identifies what measures will be used to indicate that students are making academic progress, the grade levels at which the assessments will be used, and frequency of assessing.
-Limited or no evidence that the school has considered the common core standards, the statemandated PARCC and Standards Based Assessment, the school's targeted student population, and how the assessments will be used to inform instruction is provided.
+The applicant provides a mostly clear plan that identifies what measures will be used to indicate that students are making academic progress, the grade levels at which the assessments will be used, and frequency of assessing.
+Some evidence that the proposed school has considered the common core standards, the state-mandated PARCC and Standards Based Assessment, the proposed school's targeted student population, and how the assessments will be used to inform instruction is provided.